h82258652/SoftwareKobo.UI.WinRT/README.md

 # SoftwareKobo.UI.WinRT
 controls for WinRT
 <br/>
-will remane to SoftwareKobo.UI or SoftwareKobo.UI.Xaml later
+<s>will remane to SoftwareKobo.UI or SoftwareKobo.UI.Xaml later</s>
+this project has been die, now is moving to other project https://github.com/h82258652/SoftwareKobo.XamlToolkit